mengzhou/mschain/README.md

 Notes
 =====

 The scripts are poorly commented and the output is hardly human-readable.
-But they works.
+But they work.
 There are some other tricky situations that are not yet solved and marked in liftOver.py, but I think they are not important so maybe no further fix.

 More notes
 ==========